-HeinOnline provides access to around 1200 classic legal texts, law journals, US statutory and legal resources, the European Centre for minority issues and the full reprint of the English reports (1220-1867).
+HeinOnline provides access to thousands of classic legal texts, law journals, US statutory and legal resources, the European Centre for minority issues and the full reprint of the English reports (1220-1867).

 The Hong Kong Legal Information Institute provides free access to primary legal information (and some publicly available secondary materials) relating to Hong Kong.

 ICLR (The Incorporated Council of Law Reporting for England and Wales) publishes case law from the Superior and Appellate Courts in England and Wales.
 ICLR Online is the hub of legal authorities dating back to 1865.
 A dedicated case law platform presenting the cases that matter in a comprehensive and readable format.
 Dynamic links aid navigation through documents in HTML and PDF formats.